 - After about a week you’ll notice it has separated into 2 layers.
 The top will be a large curd consisting of carbohydrates, fats, and protein.
 The bottom layer will be a yellowish color and this is what we want.

-- You can stop here and refrigerate the serum in a sealed jar and activated when needed.
+- You can stop here and refrigerate the serum in a sealed jar and activate it when needed.

 Or, what I prefer is to activate right away and then store.